karthik-r14/Todo-List/README.md

 # Todo-List
-#This is an android app for listing down various tasks.
+###This is an android app to keep track of various tasks that a person has to do.